The Reaper application is a multiTracked audio and MIDI recording program, availble from Reaper.fm

 If you are nudging the right end, pick a point just prior to the right end of the item in the usual way. these scripts do not force your listening position, so you have to do that yourself.

 Use the nudge keys.
-The first time you press one, jaws will confirm which item and which track you are nudging.
+The first time you press one, jaws will confirm which item and which track you are nudging. subsequent presses do not result in that information being spoken.

 Each time you press a nudge key, if playback is in progress, it will be stopped.
 That nudge will be performed, and playback will begin again at your chosen position.